tabcat/dynamic-content/ARTICLE.md

 ## Defining the Problem

 Databases on IPFS have been gaining more attention recently.
 In essence, these database protocols use IPLD to store replica data.
-It's common to use a real-time protocol like [Gossipsub](https://docs.libp2p.io/concepts/pubsub/overview/) with IPLD to sync database changes peer-to-peer.
+And they commonly use a real-time protocol like [Gossipsub](https://docs.libp2p.io/concepts/pubsub/overview/) with IPLD to sync database changes peer-to-peer.
 Using this design to create [local-first](https://www.inkandswitch.com/local-first/) databases looks quite promising.
 However, local-first databases are often highly [sharded](https://en.wikipedia.org/wiki/Partition_(database)) and run on end-user devices.